Chasing the Unavailable: My Dopamine Addiction

 Maybe it’s Freudian.
 Maybe it’s self-sabotage.
 Or, that addiction gene cultivated in something unlikely, something looked past: the pleasure chemical.
 The rush of the reward.

 When the reward is unpredictable and risky, the rush is greater.
-It’s why some gamble with higher stakes, why they tiptoe the line of risk.
+It’s why some gamble with higher stakes, why they play with risk.
 The maybe keeps them hooked.

 Archetypes

-What is it about certain men that keep us stuck?
-Why do some hold power over us long after they’ve made their disinterest clear?
-And why do we keep coming back, even when we know how the story ends?
+What is it about certain men that keeps us stuck?
+Why do some hold power over us long after showing their disinterest?
+And why do we keep coming back?

-There are men who love you.
-There are men who like you.
-And then there are men who exist solely to haunt you, break your spirit.
+Some men love you.
+Some men like you.
+And then some men exist solely to break you.

 1— The Player

 He’s charming.
 He’s competitive.
-He’s emotionally unavailable, but not in a careless way—no, his distance is measured, calculated.
+He’s emotionally unavailable, but his distance is measured, calculated.
 Everything he does is designed to keep you interested without ever fully committing.
-He flirts just enough, engages just enough, withdraws just enough to make you feel like you need to prove something.
+He flirts enough, engages enough, and withdraws enough to make you feel like you need to prove something.

 The reality is that The Player doesn’t choose anyone.
 He engages where he feels challenged, and he disengages the moment the challenge disappears.
 He never fully commits because that would require forfeiting the game he cherishes so dearly.